-ACKNOWLEDGED BY FATHER, WHO WAS A U.S. CITIZEN WHEN CHILD WAS BORN 10 Date of Child's Birth: Requirements: Date of Child's Birth: Requirements: Prior to 1/13/41: Child legitimated at any time after birth, including adulthood, under law of father's domicile.
+Date of Child's Birth: Requirements: Prior to 1/13/41: Child legitimated at any time after birth, including adulthood, under law of father's domicile.
 If so, use CHART A to determine if child acquired citizenship at birth.
 On/after 1/13/41 and prior to 12/24/52: Child legitimated before age 21 under law of father's domicile, or paternity established through court proceedings before 12/24/52.
-If so, use CHART A to determine if child acquired citizenship at birth unless paternity established through court proceeding.11 On/after 12/24/52 and prior to 11/15/68: Child legitimated before age 21 under law of father's or child's domicile.
+If so, use CHART A to determine if child acquired citizenship at birth unless paternity established through court proceeding.
+On/after 12/24/52 and prior to 11/15/68: Child legitimated before age 21 under law of father's or child's domicile.
 If so, use CHART A to determine if child acquired citizenship at birth.
 On/after 11/15/68 and prior to 11/15/71: OPTION A: 1.
 Child legitimated before age 21 under law of father's or child's domicile.
 2. If so, use CHART A to determine if child acquired citizenship at birth.
-OPTION B: 13 1.
-Child/father blood relationship established by clear and convincing evidence; 14 2.
+OPTION B: 1.
+Child/father blood relationship established by clear and convincing evidence; 2.
 Father must have been a U.S. citizen at the time of child's birth; 3.
-Father, unless deceased, must provide written statement under oath that he will provide financial support for child until s/he reaches 18; 15 and 4.
-While child is under age 18, child must be legitimated under law of child's residence or domicile, 16 or father must acknowledge paternity of child in writing under oath, or paternity must be established by competent court.
+Father, unless deceased, must provide written statement under oath that he will provide financial support for child until s/he reaches 18; and 4.
+While child is under age 18, child must be legitimated under law of child's residence or domicile, or father must acknowledge paternity in writing under oath, or paternity established by competent court.
 5. If #s 1-4 are met, use CHART A to determine if child acquired citizenship at birth.
-On/after 11/15/71: 17 Child/father blood relationship established by clear and convincing evidence;8 Father must have been a U.S. citizen at the time of child's birth; Father, unless deceased, must provide written statement under oath that he will provide financial support for child until s/he reaches 18; and While child is under age 18, child must be legitimated under law of child's residence or domicile, or father must acknowledge paternity of child in writing under oath, or paternity must be established by competent court.
-If #s 1-4 are met, use CHART A to determine if child acquired citizenship at birth.18
+On/after 11/15/71: Child/father blood relationship established by clear and convincing evidence; Father must have been a U.S. citizen at the time of child's birth; Father, unless deceased, must provide written statement under oath that he will provide financial support for child until s/he reaches 18; and While child is under age 18, child must be legitimated under law of child's residence or domicile, or father must acknowledge paternity in writing under oath, or paternity established by competent court.
+If #s 1-4 are met, use CHART A to determine if child acquired citizenship at birth.